 A new chapter in Bradley Beal's basketball career launches Thursday night, sometime not long after 6 p.m. when the 2012 NBA Draft officially gets underway in Newark, New Jersey.

 Beal's High School Head Coach, Kelvin Lee, will be alongside the family for the festivities.
-He reflected on all the excitement earlier this week.

 Or not, depending on the impact of trades, including one by the Charlotte Bobcats, who have the second pick, in which they acquired shooting guard Ben Gordon from the Detroit Pistons.
 Conventional wisdom would suggest that short-circuits the need to take another guard.

 David Aldridge poked some fun at the notion that anyone can truly predict what will happen, given the poker-like nature of pre-draft hype and tomfoolery.